Christy Turlington Is The Face Of FW19 Marc Jacobs—Here's Why That Matters

 "My friendship with Christy began in 1987," Jacobs shared on Instagram.
 "Over these past decades she has always shown up for me.
 Always."

-While the industry must make more progress on that front, it's still thrilling to see icons like Turlington and Naomi Campbell remain at the top of the modeling game, regardless of age.
+While the industry must make more progress on that front, it's still thrilling to see icons like Turlington and Naomi Campbell remain at the top of the modelling game, regardless of age.

 Advertisement